DennisSchenkel/PP4-Cityfur/README.md

 ![Guests List Wireframe](/documentation/images/wireframes/1-guests-list.png)

-Each small profile listed can be clicked on and the following informations are shown:
+Each small profile listed can be clicked on, and the following information are shown:

 - Possible medication times
 - Possible feeding times
-- Different person then the owner to pick up the guest
+- Different person, then the owner, to pick up the guest
-- An icon to indicate that the guest was mentioned in a report that day
+- An icon to indicate that the guest was tagged in a report that day

-When clicked on the small profile a dropdown menu opens with the following options:
+When clicked on the small profile, a dropdown menu opens with the following options:

 - Undo check-in/check-out
 - Open guest file